 The management of advertising activities in the business organization, advertising agency operation, media evaluation and selection, creative strategy, and campaign planning.
-303 with a grade of C or better prerequisite.

-306. International Business.
+International Business.
+306.

 A study of the international business environment with emphasis on the growing commercial and economic interdependence among nations.
 Examines the complexities of conducting business across international boundaries.